 Last night I wrote 1,000 words for my book.
 No big deal, right?
-Actually, it was a big deal, because I had a headache, and was dead tired, and wanted to sleep.
+Actually, it was a big deal, because I had a headache, was dead tired, and wanted to sleep.
 I was not motivated, but I took action.
 After I started, I became motivated to write more.
 If I can write even in those rough circumstances, my streak is likely to continue.
-I’ve averaged about two thousand words a day for 55 days in a row.
+I’ve averaged about two thousand words a day for

 One reason taking action first (using willpower) before you feel motivated works is because the mind and body have an intimate relationship.
 When you act first with your body, your mind will tend to “align” with it.
 Did you know that it is scientifically proven that body language alters the brain in powerful ways?
 Check out this excerpt from my post, The James Bond Guide To Ultimate Confidence:

 In an experiment by social psychologist Amy Cuddy, one group was instructed to assume a high-power pose and another a low-power pose, both for two minutes.
 The high-power pose group stood tall and placed their hands on their hips or held their arms out (open, wide, and taking up space).
 The low-power pose group folded their arms inward and slouched (closed, confined, and taking up less space).

 After just two minutes, the high-power pose group’s testosterone levels increased 20% and their cortisol levels decreased 25%.
 In addition, the high-power group was far more willing to take risks than the low-power posers.
 As for the low-power pose group results, their pose had the inverse effect – testosterone dropped 10% and cortisol increased 15%.

 But what do these results mean?
 I’ll tell you, and it’s pretty cool.